eduardojaime/COMP2068JavaScriptFrameworks/lesson01/README.md

 - Print Hello World to the console using JavaScript console.log() call
 - Save your changes
 - Open a Terminal
-- Run the code by typing in the node command
+- Run the code by typing the following command in the terminal:
     - node helloworld

 ### Part 3 Creating a simple Web Server application